Alexander Isak is now ready to start firing for Liverpool – Arne Slot

 However, ahead of the visit of arch-rivals Manchester United, Slot said the 26-year-old was now ready to go.

-“I think now he has had his fix, six weeks of pre-season which is normal for every player – especially if you have been out for three or four months,” said the Dutchman.
+“I think now he has had his five, six weeks of pre-season which is normal for every player, especially if you have been out for three or four months,” said the Dutchman.

 “Fitness-wise he is close to the level he should be and we can judge him in a fair way from now on.